-Just as each person's treatment plan is individualized, the side effects that each person experiences might be very different among patients.
-For this reason, we provide only general information here and we encourage you to work closely with your healthcare team to manage any side effects that you experience.
+Just as each person's treatment plan is individualized, the side effects that each person experiences might be very different.
+For this reason, we provide only general information here.
+We encourage you to work closely with your health care team to manage side effects.

 The side effects of cancer treatment are due to the specific type of treatment(s) that you receive.
 They can be mild to severe.
-It helps to learn about potential side effects before you begin.
-Ask any and all questions that you might have so you can work with your healthcare team to manage your quality of life during and after treatment.
-Fortunately, there are very effective and readily available medications to address traditional side effects (such as nausea, diarrhea, constipation, fatigue, low blood counts and mouth sores), as well as side effects from targeted treatments.
+It helps to learn about potential side effects before you begin so you can work with your health care team to manage your quality of life during and after treatment.
+Fortunately, there are very effective medications to address traditional side effects (such as nausea, diarrhea, constipation, fatigue, low blood counts, and mouth sores), as well as side effects from targeted treatments.